 The sweet plantain mash is an intriguing alternative to the usual mashed potatoes, offering a denser, stickier texture.
 This creative twist highlights Eat Clean's unique side dishes.
 However, the zucchini alongside the pork felt misplaced, as if it were an attempt to sneak vegetables into the dish, which didn't quite resonate with the comfort food I wanted.

-Almond Crusted Chicken Tenders with Homestyle Honey Mustard
+Almond Crusted Chicken Tenders With Homestyle Honey Mustard

 I prepared the Almond Crusted Chicken Tenders in a pan instead of the microwave for a crispier outcome.
 Although they crisped up reasonably well, I felt that they might have been slightly overcooked before I started.
 The almond crust was a passable alternative to traditional breading which aligns with the keto-friendly aspect of the meal.